Rob-Rychs/1finger-punch/README.md

 - try finding 'vs-dark' theme for monaco backgroundColor hex

-- fix white screen on app loading with [this](https://www.christianengvall.se/electron-white-screen-app-startup/)

-- loading screen icon image animation with fade to main using [this](https://stackoverflow.com/questions/42292608/electron-loading-animation)
+- loading screen icon image animation with fade to main using [this](https://stackoverflow.com/questions/42292608/electron-loading-animation) and maybe [this](https://www.christianengvall.se/electron-white-screen-app-startup/)

 ### Aknowledgements